Orthogonal-Research-Lab/Proposals/Physical Intelligence and Emergence mini-grant/README.md

 3) planning and sampling (frequency, new information, refresh rate).

-There are two addition types of mathematical operation that can be achieved by the agents themselves: "integrate", and "adjacency".
-These are used by the attention engine as strategies for synthesizing and normalizing information.
-When these processes break down, we expect to see some form of sensory displacement.

 >>>> Population of cells: adaptive learning system, is this something that requires a brain?
 This can be implemented in a virtual
 >>>> environment (or synthetic systems such as an artificial cell).